GitBliumkin/GitBliumkin/README.md

 ---
 ## 📈 **Activity**
 You can find more of my activity on my [GitLab profile](https://gitlab.com/GitBliumkin).
-Here's a snapshot of my recent contributions:
+Here's a snapshot of my recent contributions :)

 ▢▢▢▢▢▢▢▢▢▢▩▢▢▩▢▢▢▢▢▢ ▢▢▢▢▩▩▩▢▢▢▢▩▢▩▢▢▢▢▢▢ ▢▢▢▢▩▩▩▢▢▢▢▢▩▢▢▢▢▢▢▢
 ▢▢▢▩▢▢▩▢▢▢▩▩▩▢▢▢▢▢▢▢ ▢▢▢▢▢▩▢▩▩▢▢▢▩▢▢▢▢▢▢▢ ▢▢▢▢▩▩▩▢▢▩▢▢▢▢▢▢▢▢▢▢